Wiki · Concept · Last reviewed June 23, 2026

 AI Agent Observability

-AI agent observability is the ability to reconstruct, inspect, and govern an agent run across prompts, context, retrieval, memory, tool calls, model responses, permissions, human approvals, errors, costs, and downstream actions.
+AI agent observability is the structured telemetry and evidence needed to inspect an agent run across prompts, context, retrieval, memory, tool calls, model responses, permissions, human approvals, errors, costs, and downstream actions.

 Definition

-AI agent observability is the operational discipline of making agent behavior reviewable after and during execution.
+AI agent observability is the operational discipline of making agent behavior reviewable during and after execution.
 Ordinary software observability asks whether a service is healthy and why it failed.
 Agent observability asks a wider question: what did the agent perceive, infer, retrieve, remember, call, modify, approve, decline, and report?

-The term belongs with AI Agents, Tool Use and Function Calling, Model Context Protocol, and AI Agent Sandboxing.
+The term belongs with AI Agents, Tool Use and Function Calling, Model Context Protocol, AI Agent Sandboxing, and AI Audit Trails.
 A sandbox constrains what an agent can do.
-Observability preserves enough evidence to know what the agent actually did, where authority entered, and which system boundary failed.
+Observability shows what happened inside the run.
+An audit trail preserves governed evidence for later accountability.

 Good observability is not simply saving every prompt forever.
-It is structured evidence: trace identifiers, model and prompt versions, retrieved sources, tool inputs and outputs, permission checks, memory reads and writes, human approvals, policy decisions, errors, retries, latency, token use, and final artifacts.
+It is structured, purpose-limited evidence: trace identifiers, model and prompt versions, retrieved sources, tool definitions, tool inputs and outputs, permission checks, memory reads and writes, human approvals, policy decisions, errors, retries, latency, token use, costs, final artifacts, and downstream side effects.

 How It Works

 In production software, observability is often built from traces, metrics, and logs.
 W3C Trace Context standardizes headers that let distributed systems propagate trace identity across service boundaries.
-OpenTelemetry semantic conventions define common attributes for telemetry, and its GenAI work extends that vocabulary toward model calls, generative-AI operations, events, and MCP-related instrumentation.
+OpenTelemetry semantic conventions define common attributes for telemetry, and its GenAI work extends that vocabulary toward model calls, generative-AI operations, agent attributes, retrieval, tool calls, token use, and evaluation events.
 OpenInference similarly defines AI-specific conventions for representing LLM calls, agent reasoning steps, tool invocations, retrieval operations, and other AI workloads as distributed traces.

 For agents, a trace should follow the whole run rather than a single model request.
 A useful trace can show the user's request, system and developer instructions, context sources, rewritten queries, vector retrieval, tool selection, tool schema, tool arguments, returned data, safety filters, approvals, edits, generated files, API calls, and final user-facing answer.
 The point is not to expose private reasoning as spectacle.
 The point is to preserve the causal path from instruction to action.